swcarpentry/make-novice/_extras/discuss.md

 occurring research activities using Make:

 * [minimal make][minimal-make] by Karl Broman.
-A minimal tutorial on using Make with R and LaTeX to automate data analysis, visualisation and paper preparation.
+A minimal tutorial on using Make with R and LaTeX to automate data analysis, visualization and paper preparation.
 This page has links to Makefiles for many of his papers.